larsonjj/generator-pistacheo/README.md

 ```
 yo pistacheo:page contact
 ?
-Where would you like to create this react component?: src/pages
+Where would you like to create this page? (src/pages)
+?
+What layout would you like to extend from? (src/layouts/base
 ```

 Produces: